AheibamBenson/BensonFinalProject1/CONTRIBUTING.md

 # Contribution Guidelines

-I welcome contribution to [BensonFinalProject1]!
+I welcome contribution to [github-final-project]!
 To ensure  a smooth collaboration, please adhere to the following guidelines:

 ## Getting started